 New Zealand Eruption

 On December 9th, 2019, the surprising eruption of the volcanic peak Whakaari on the Isle of Wight, New Zealand, occurred.
 Tourists were present in the area during the eruption, likely on a ship near the island, and there were reports of fatalities and injuries.
 Based on initial information, it was difficult to determine what type of eruption occurred, as this volcano can experience various types of eruptions.
-Experts later determined that the event was a phreatic eruption, which is characterized by the sudden release of steam and volcanic gasses under high pressure.
+Experts later determined that the event was a phreatic eruption, which is characterized by the sudden release of steam and volcanic gases under high pressure.

 Iceland Eruption